outrolled/LeanCSS/README.md

 # LeanCSS
 A lightweight responsive CSS framework.
+Less than 5KB in size!

 ## Documentation
 <http://leancss.com>